SFDO-Community-Sprints/summit-events-app-documentation/docs/advanced-features/appointments-options/appointments-options.md

 Repeat this process for each appointment needed.

-The appointment selections appear on the Summit Events Appointments related list of the Summit Events Registration record.
+The registrant's appointment selections appear on the Summit Events Appointments related list of the person's Summit Events Registration record.

 ![](../images/Appoint-RegRec.PNG)